 To be very honest and blunt, this is a bootcamp.
 If you have the drive and work ethic, you will thrive.
 If not, maybe take a different approach.
 10-weeks goes by really fast, and the amount of knowledge you absorb is unlike anything else.

 My advice if your are thinking of doing this or are going to do it, is this.
 If you are learning something, and dont understand it (after you have tried to figure it out), ask ASAP!
 10 weeks really goes by fast.
 Embrace the confusion, and always look for clarity.
 Understand your learning style, and make sure Launch Academy is catering to that style.
 Last time i checked, my batch (the 2nd), had about an 80% job placement within 1.5 months.

 Live and breath this stuff for the 10 weeks.
 Most importantly, seek to understand what, why, how things are happening.
 Everything builds upon the old stuff, so make sure every step of the way you are understanding what is going on.

-- Launch Academy Review- 1/20/2015Julissa Jansen • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Launch Academy Review- 1/20/2015Julissa Jansen • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston